|

 Statements

-represent the existence and non-existence of actual states of
+represent the actuality of states of

 affairs.